 Many were able to buy their master’s homes as they owed large sums of taxes when they finally returned.
 They didn’t pay them as they felt they would not have homes to return to.

 Beaufort is rich in the Gullah culture of emancipated African-American slaves who have preserved much of their distinctive language, food, and customs.

 The city of Stuart Florida has a sublime location on the St Lucie River with 22 miles of undeveloped Atlantic Coast beaches just a short drive away.

-We can understand why it was named Coastal Living’s 2016 “Happiest Seaside Town” as well as several other acknowledgements for it being a beautiful American small town.
+We can understand why it was named Coastal Living’s 2016 “Happiest Seaside Town” as well as several other acknowledgments for it being a beautiful American small town.

 We thoroughly enjoyed our time in Stuart and the surrounding Martin County and Treasure Coast region.